damolinx/vscode-macros/README.md

-# Macros for Visual Studio Code Extension
+# Macros for VS Code

 This extension enables you to execute automation scripts (macros) using the standard [VS Code APIs](https://code.visualstudio.com/api/references/vscode-api) without the need to develop a full-fledged extension.
 It is ideal for rapid prototyping of extension features or creating custom tools tailored to specific or infrequent use cases, eliminating the overhead of maintaining a complete extension.